puzzle/gitlab-ci-cd-training/content/en/docs/11/security.md

 ## Task {{% param sectionnumber %}}.3: Let the pipeline fail

 To test the Secret Detection template we add a secret in our sample project.
-Create a new file in the root directory called `private_key` and copy following content in it.
+Create a new file in the root directory called `private_key` and copy the following content into it.

 ```txt
 -----BEGIN OPENSSH PRIVATE KEY-----